 Where in the world is Kin Kin?

-The town is much loved for its casual charm, passionate local artists, health therapists, foodies and hobby farmers.
+The town is adored for its casual country charm, talented artists, health practitioners, foodies and hobby farmers.
 The Kin Kin General Store stocks a huge variety of local produce including Kin Kin honey and tea, jam, meat, fruit and vegetables.
-You can even buy locally made eco-friendly soap and dishwashing detergent!
+You can even buy locally made eco-friendly soap and dishwashing detergent.

 The word Kin Kin comes from the Indigenous word kauin kauin and refers to a species of black ant that is prevalent in the area.
 Keep your eyes out for the giant black ant statue in town!